UC Irvine Health receives renewal as Orange County’s only federally-designated comprehensive cancer center

 A generous donation in 2014 created The Sue and Ralph Stern Center for Cancer Clinical Trials and Research, which will increase both the number and complexity of outcomes-focused clinical trials available to patients.

 In 2015, leading leukemia expert Susan O’Brien, MD, joined UC Irvine Health from the MD Anderson Cancer Center to expand the portfolio of early phase clinical trials and launch a formal Experimental Therapeutics Program in her role as medical director of the Stern center.

 Plans for the cancer center include launching a bone marrow transplant program.

-In recent years, UCI cancer center members have led practice-changing research and clinical trials that have extended survival in lung cancer, cervical cancer and metastatic breast cancer and have called attention to the significant disparities that exist in access to the top treatments for ovarian cancer.
+In recent years, UC Irvine cancer center members have led practice-changing research and clinical trials that have extended survival in lung cancer, cervical cancer and metastatic breast cancer and have called attention to the significant disparities that exist in access to the top treatments for ovarian cancer.

-In addition to its primary location at UC Irvine Medical Center campus in Orange, UCI delivers cancer care at the UC Irvine Health Cancer Center – Newport and UC Irvine Health Pacific Breast Care Center, both in Costa Mesa.
+In addition to its primary location at UC Irvine Medical Center campus in Orange, the Chao Family Comprehensive Cancer Center delivers care at the UC Irvine Health Cancer Center – Newport and at UC Irvine Health Pacific Breast Care Center, both in Costa Mesa.